MantisVision/webUtils/docs/synchronizer.md

 ### 0.7.0
 Interface SynchronizableObject is split into SynchronizableRYSKObject and SynchronizableMediaObject (both inherits from the original SynchronizableObject).
 This is to better separate events which both those interfaces can emit.

+### 0.8.0
+Mainly code refactoring for better readability (``forEach`` and ``while`` replaced with ``for...of`` loops).
+- Fixed a bug when the synchronizer didn't start by itself if it was empty and the media were added only after the ``play()`` was called
+- The synchronizer should now check for sync issues by default every 0.5 seconds unless changed via a dedicated method
+- added a couple of service methods

+#### 0.8.2
+Added "looping" event which gets fired when the synchronizer is looping.

+### 0.9.0
+Attempt to fix synchronizing issues when the media loops:
+- ``loopVideo()`` method of the media must now be asynchronous so that the synchronizer can wait till all the media finish looping before starting them again
+- some of the function calls were rearranged in order to lessen a probability of desync

+### 0.10.0
+Change in interfaces which must implement synchronizable objects: callbacks passed in ``on`` and ``off`` can accept a single data parameter (e.g. new duration of the video after the change)

+### 0.10.3
+If a ``buffering`` event arrive from RYSK media, first check if the media isn't already buffering to prevent calling the same methods redundantly multiple times.